plpetkov-tech/feelgood-api/README.md

-# 🛡️ FeelGood API – Supply Chain Security & DevSecOps Showcase
+# 🛡️ FeelGood API – SLSA Level 3 Supply Chain Security Showcase

+**A production-ready demonstration of modern DevSecOps and supply chain security.**

-Welcome to the **FeelGood API**!
-While the API itself is a simple motivational phrase service, this repository is a real-world demonstration of modern, end-to-end supply chain security, SLSA compliance, and DevSecOps automation.
+While the API itself is a simple motivational phrase service, this repository showcases a **complete SLSA Level 3 implementation** with build-time + runtime vulnerability analysis, comprehensive attestation, and automated security verification.

 ---

-## 🚦 What Makes This Project Special?
+## 🎯 Why This Project Matters

 This repo is not just about code – it’s about **trust**.
 Every artifact, dependency, and workflow is:
 - **Audited**